 6. Simple Tomato Soup

-Garlic, onions and other awesome ingredients add lots of flavor to this Tomato Soup (from Joyous Apron).
-It even has tiny bit of red wine it it.
+Garlic, onions, and other awesome ingredients add lots of flavor to this Tomato Soup (from Joyous Apron).
+It even has a tiny bit of red wine in it.
 How cool is that!

 7. Butternut Squash Soup

 In 20 minutes, you can have this delicious Butternut Squash Soup ready to be served.
 Easy cooking.
 I like it!